Skip to main content

 A home addition in St. Pete typically runs $200–$300 per square foot for a first-floor addition and $300–$400+ per square foot for a second story.
 That’s the honest answer — and it’s very different from the $80–$200/sqft you’ll see on most national cost guides.

 Those national numbers are pulled from markets where labor is cheaper, building codes are simpler, and a hurricane hasn’t made landfall recently.
 Florida has its own math.
-Wind code compliance, flood zone requirements, and the cost of materials that survive a coastal climate all push your project budget higher than the national average.
-Here’s what you’ll actually pay in this market.
+Pinellas County sits in a 150 mph wind zone, every impact window and door needs a FL Product Approval (NOA) number, every strap and connector on the load path has to be Simpson Strong-Tie (or equivalent) hurricane-rated, and flood zone lots trigger FEMA base flood elevation review before design even starts.
+Wind code compliance, flood zone requirements, and coastal-grade materials — Hardie fiber-cement siding, GAF Timberline HDZ shingles, ZIP System sheathing, PGT WinGuard impact windows — all push your project budget higher than the national average.
+Here’s what you’ll actually pay in this market — and what to expect when you start calling home addition contractors in St. Petersburg for real bids.

 Cost by Addition Type in St. Pete